Good to Know from A to Z

 More information regarding admissions and application

 Jönköping Airport is located 9 km from the city centre and has connections with Stockholm (Arlanda Airport) and Copenhagen (Kastrup Airport), Denmark.
-To get to and from the airport there is a regular bus service (route 27) to Jönköping city centre.
-There are also airport taxis.
+To get to and from the airport there is a regular bus service (route 27) to Jönköping city centre, as well as airport taxis.

 There are a number of international airports with good connections to Jönköping.
 Landvetter Airport and Göteborg City Airport are two airports connected to Gothenburg on the west coast.
 Arlanda Airport, Stockholm Skavsta Airport, Stockholm Västerås Airport and Stockholm Bromma Airport are on the eastern side of Sweden.
 Malmö Airport is situated in the south of Sweden.
 All the airports are just a few hours away from Jönköping and they are connected to the main city in question via Airport Coaches.